Student Support Services

 We take great pride in preparing our students.
 Every student takes a career test at least once during the high school year and we insist they stay on a 4-year plan to make sure they have the opportunity to get into a university of their choice.

-MIS is a PSAT test center and we recommend that all our 10th and 11th grade students take the PSAT as the first step to post-secondary education.
+MIS is a PSAT and IELTS test center and we recommend that all our 10th and 11th grade students take the PSAT as the first step to post-secondary education.

 Middle East International School currently offers English as a Second Language (ESL) intervention services for elementary, middle and high school students with special learning difficulties to support English-language acquisition, help them overcome any language barriers, and achieve development in reading and language arts.
 Specific intervention is planned and woven into each day to provide student support that is tailored to student needs.
 ESL classes are taught by qualified teachers who are specialized in the ESL field and who have worked and lived extensively in diverse multicultural environments, such as the one found within MIS.
 This is particularly important as such professionals possess a good understanding of the linguistic factors which combined with the individual factors form the characteristics of the ESL learners within the school community.
 Their goal is establishing a set of program components that work for the children within the MIS community given the community’s goals, demographics, and resources.